• Skip to main content

 People come to Pain Free Performance to confront their pain by resolving their body’s muscular imbalance.
 When our clients begin noticing a significant reduction in their pain level, they are motivated to continue their Egoscue program creating improvement in their mobility and function.
 So, what happens when our client experiences an acute injury from a fall, twist, sport or some heavy lifting?

-Although the client’s pain may be tied to a particular event or movement, discontinuing their Egoscue program is not part of the best recovery.
+Although the client’s pain may be tied to a particular event or movement, discontinuing their Egoscue exercises is not part of the best recovery.
 Acute pain after an injury is the perfect time to come in and see us Pain Free.
 Your therapist is trained to look at you and determine the best path to unravel this sudden shift in the body that resulted in your acute pain.
 At Pain Free, we analyze the body’s current function, identify restrictions in range of motion and then restore muscle imbalance and movement.

 If your body becomes injured, give your therapist a call.
 There is no need to suffer through the pain.
 You can get back to the life you love and the ability to do what you enjoy and be pain free sooner than you think!